NaikRaghavendra/pi-epaper-dashboard/README.md

 ## Application Design
 Project is designed to easily create and integrate new applications.
-Applications time share the display to show its content.
+Applications time share the display to show their content.